Where's Your Treasure?

 Matt Williams • January 21, 2017 • Choices

 In 2 Corinthians 8, Paul instructs Corinth to mimic the generous hearts of the Macedonian church.
 Because their first action was giving themselves completely away to God, they considered it a privilege to worship with their money.
 In giving themselves away, they were able to give generously and eagerly because Christ had given generously to them.
-We should be able to view our money in the same light as the Macedonians viewed their resources—as a call to worship rather than a resource to be worshipped.
+We should be able to view our money in the same light as the Macedonians viewed their resources—as a call to worship rather than a resource to be worshiped.

 Corruption Turned to Reward